Marryam03/Bias-Detection-in-News-Reporting-for-Israel-Gaza-Conflict/README.md

 # Bias Detection in News Reporting: NLP Framework for Israel-Gaza Conflict

 This project presents an NLP-based framework for detecting bias in news reporting, with a focus on the politically sensitive and polarized context of the Israel-Gaza conflict.
-The framework leverages **Nakba narratives** as linguistic resources and combines advanced preprocessing, class imbalance handling, and machine learning models to enhance bias detection accuracy.
+The framework leverages **Nakba narratives** as linguistic resources and combines advanced preprocessing, class imbalance handling, and machine learning models to enhance the accuracy of bias detection.

 ## 🗂 Dataset